liferay/headlessapis.wedeploy.io/content/docs/content-space/blogPosts/blogPosts.md

 This API supports [pagination](/docs/general/pagination.html).

-In the following requests to this endpoint, `{{contentSpaceId}}` is the ID of the content space that the blog post belongs to.

 In the response, the `_embedded` section contains the `BlogPosting` key.
-This key contains the list of blog posts:
+This key contains the list of blog posts.

+Here's an example of a request to this endpoint, where `{{contentSpaceId}}` is the ID of the content space that the blog post belongs to:

 ```bash request
 curl --request GET \
   --url http://localhost:8080/o/api/content-space/{{contentSpaceId}}/blog-posting?page=1&per_page=1
 ```

 ```json response
 {
     "total": 2,